 Climate change is caused by a number of human activities, including burning fossil fuels to generate electricity and heat, cutting down forests, using transportation, producing food, powering buildings, and consuming too much.
 These activities release greenhouse gases into the atmosphere, trapping heat and causing the Earth to warm.

-See also Facts about clothing?
+See also Facts about cheetahs for kids?

 What are the two biggest impacts of climate change